valeriangalliat/virtualis-client/api.md

 Format
 ------

-All the API calls are made with HTTPS protocol, using the `POST` HTTP method with path `/cvd/WebServlet`, on `www.service-virtualis.com` host.
+All the API calls are made on <https://service-virtualis.com/cvd/WebServlet>
+using the `POST` HTTP method.

-All `POST` HTTP requests are in `application/x-www-form-urlencoded` content type, and the response body is in the same format.
+All requests are made with `application/x-www-form-urlencoded` content type.

-The request data must be encoded in ISO-8859-1, and the returned data is in the same encoding.
+The request data must be encoded in ISO 8859-1, and the returned data is in the same encoding.

-Do not trust the `Content-Type` header at all.
+Do not trust the `Content-Type` response header at all.
 They always set it to `text/html; charset=UTF-8` even if they're actually sending `application/x-www-form-urlencoded; charset=ISO-8859-1`.

-All urlencoded responses can contain a trailing `&`, or multiple `&` (empty parameter).
+All urlencoded responses can contain a trailing `&`, or multiple `&` (empty parameters).
 In a strict parsing, you should remove them first.

-All urlencoded cannot contain any array parameter, you can assume each parameter is unique.
+The responses won't contain any array parameter (like `foo[]=bar`), and you can safely assume each parameter is unique.

 Session
 -------

 The client must support HTTP cookies.

-A `SessionId` is also given in HTTP responses, but if you pass it again in the request body, it is ignored (even if the original application always passes it both ways).
+By sniffing the original application, you can see a `SessionId` in all requests and responses after the authentication, but the session will be destroyed if not using HTTP cookies.

 Authentication
 --------------